Giants vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 65 hits with nine doubles, a triple, four home runs and 17 walks.
-He has driven in 28 runs with 13 stolen bases.
+- Hoerner has nine doubles, a triple, four home runs, 17 walks and 28 RBI (65 total hits).
+He has swiped 13 bases.

 Hoerner Recent Games